-- An area for swimming in flowing water;
+- An area with eddies for swimming kayaking and rafting in flowing water:

-- A wave feature; and
+- A wave feature: and

 - Variability in the water flow rate.

 For the avoidance of doubt, the final design of the WWC is entirely at the discretion of the consent holder, but must as a minimum include the features listed in condition 22.3b.